ankitects/anki-manual/src/getting-started.md

   will appear on the back of the card.

 - **Basic (and reversed card)**\
-  Like "Basic", but creates two cards for the text you enter: one from front→back and one from back→front.
+  Like "Basic", but creates two cards for the text you enter: front→back and back→front.

 - **Basic (optional reversed card)**\
   Like "Basic", but has a third field called "Add Reverse".
 If you enter any text into